typebytes/angular-checklist/content/rxjs/use-switchMap-only-when-you-need-cancellation.md

 # Solution

-For example, in an e-commerce application users can add and remove items from their shoppings cart.
+For example, in an e-commerce application users can add and remove items from their shopping cart.
 The logic for removing an item could look like this:

 ```ts
 removeItemButtonClick.pipe(